goodwill80/Meals-Delivery-and-Event-Tracking-App/README.md

 ## Meals Delivery and Task Completion Tracking App (For volunteer Services)
 ### Description
-1. A react native (iOS / Android) application designed to enable volunteers to update completion task status, and to submit alerts to the charity organisation in realtime on any issues concerning the beneficiaries.
+1. A react native (iOS / Android) application designed to enable volunteers to update completion status of events, and to submit alerts to the charity organisation in realtime on any issues concerning the beneficiaries.
 2. The mobile app also automates real-time tracking of events, allowing the charity organisation to keep track of all events as well as receiving real-time feedback.

 ### Technology used